 Prior to Fall 2018: Bio 101F and Bio 102S; or Bio 115F and a 200-level biology course

-Beginning in Fall 2018: Bio 100 (several options, some offered in fall, others in spring) and a 200-level biology course (some offered in fall, denoted with an "F" after the course number, others in spring, denoted with an "S").
+Beginning with the class of 2022: Bio 100 (several options, some offered in fall, others in spring) and a 200-level (or above) biology course (some offered in fall, denoted with an "F" after the course number, others in spring, denoted with an "S").
 This only applies to those who have not previously taken Bio 101 and 102.

-Note: Given that nursing programs typically require Anatomy, and microbiology, other 200-level biology lab courses should be taken to fulfill a two-semester general biology requirement.
-Options may include: Bio 213S Marine Biology, Bio 228F Invertebrate Biology, Bio 237F Ecology, or Bio 248S Genes and Genomes.
-To confirm whether or not a course will count toward a given school's general biology requirement, call or email the school in advance of taking the course.
+Note: Given that nursing programs typically also require Anatomy, Physiology, and Microbiology, students should take a different biology lab course to fulfill prerequisites for nursing programs that require two semesters of general biology.
+Check websites of potential programs of interest to determine the number and scope of biology courses required.
+To confirm whether a course will count toward a given school's general biology requirement, call or email the school in advance of taking the course.

 Anatomy and Physiology (2 Semesters)